PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 12:33:00
+Last updated: 2024-04-08 12:33:35
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister